Qeynarjeh, Hamadan

-Qeynarjeh (قينرجه) (Note: Also romanized as Qaynarjah and Qeynarjeh; also known as Ghaynarjeh, Gheynarjeh, and Kanīr Jatr) is a village in, and the capital of, Qeynarjeh Rural District of Boghrati District, Razan County, Hamadan province, Iran.
+Qeynarjeh (قينرجه) (Note: Also romanized as Qaynarjah and Qeynarjeh; also known as Ghaynarjeh, Gheynarjeh, and Kanīr Jatr) is a village in, and the capital of, Qeynarjeh Rural District in Boghrati District of Razan County, Hamadan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 2,233 in 582 households, when it was in Boghrati Rural District of Sardrud District.
 The following census in 2011 counted 2,194 people in 578 households.
 The 2016 census measured the population of the village as 2,041 people in 625 households.

-At the time of the census, the rural district was established as a separate entity from the Boghrati District.
-Qeynarjeh was reassigned to the newly created Qeynarjeh Rural District within the new district.
+In 2023, the rural district was separated from the district in the formation of Boghrati District, and Qeynarjeh was transferred to Qeynarjeh Rural District created in the new district.